Jason-Oleana/speech-emotion-classification/README.md

 - Data Augmentation (CNN needs more data for better training)
 - Concatenate other speech features
 - Concatenate other datasets for more training data

+## Literature

+- Scherer, Klaus R. "Vocal communication of emotion: A review of research paradigms."
+Speech communication 40.1-2 (2003): 227-256.
+- Gupta, P., & Rajput, N. (2007).
+Two-stream emotion recognition for call center monitoring.
+In Eighth Annual Conference of the International Speech Communication Association.
+- Mairano, P., Zovato, E., & Quinci, V. (2019).
+On the relation between lexical and prosodic cues of emotion in English: a preliminary corpus-based analysis.
+Anglophonia.